 Superfund Site Profile

 The Argonaut Mine Site (site) is an historic hard rock gold mine that operated from the 1850s to 1942.
-The Argonaut Mining Company processed ore and disposed of tailings throughout the northwest side of present-day Jackson, CA. As a result of years of mining operations, the site's soil contains high levels of arsenic, lead and mercury.
-EPA has been working at the site since 2013 to sample, understand, and address the contamination.
+The Argonaut Mining Company processed ore and disposed of tailings in a portion of the northwest side of present-day Jackson, CA. As a result of years of mining operations, portions of the site's soil have high levels of arsenic, lead, mercury, and other metals.
+EPA has been working at the site since 2013 to understand and address the contamination.

 EPA's primary concern is exposure to mine waste.
 There are several kinds of mine waste: tailings, waste rock, and processing debris (oils, metals, machinery, ...

 Continue reading background »